xames3/smart/docs/source/projects/xsnumpy.rst

     b = np.array([[5, 6], [7, 8]])
     c = np.dot(a, b)

-Since there was nothing wrong with the code, the result popped out instantly, but this time, instead of accepting the result at face value, I asked myself, how did :func:`numpy.dot` know how to multiply those matrices?
-But wait, I was doing matrix multiplication right, then why the heck am I doing :func:`numpy.dot` when I could've done something like ``a @ b`` which is more explicit?
+The result popped out instantly, no errors, no fuss.
+But this time, instead of just taking the output at face value, I asked myself, how the hell did :func:`numpy.dot` know how to multiply those matrices?
+And hang on, I was doing matrix multiplication right, then why the heck am I doing :func:`numpy.dot` when I could've done something like ``a @ b`` which is more explicit?

-What is going on here?
-If :func:`numpy.dot` does matrix multiplication, then what does :py:data:`numpy.matmul` or ``a @ b`` do?
-Why are there two different methods to do the same thing?
-Is NumPy broken, or am I not understanding something simple here?
+What's going on here?
+If :func:`numpy.dot` does matrix multiplication, then what in the blazes does :py:data:`numpy.matmul` or ``a @ b`` do?
+Why are there two different ways to do the same thing?
+Is NumPy broken, or am I just missing something dead obvious?

+I couldn't let this slide.
 That's when I decided to learn more about these and thought of building `xsNumPy`_.

-.. _the-why-behind-xsnumpy:
+.. _reasons-behind-xsnumpy:

 -------------------------------------------------------------------------------
-The why behind xsNumPy
+Reasons behind xsNumPy
 -------------------------------------------------------------------------------

-Now that I was motivated to learn the nitty-gritty implementation details of NumPy, I was ready to build my own version of it.
+Now that I was motivated to learn the nitty-gritty implementation details of NumPy, I was ready to build my own scrappy version of it.
 I mean, I didn't set out to create something to rival NumPy.
-Because let's be real, NumPy is a bloody powerhouse, built over and backed by decades of work by incredible chaps in math and science, plus tons of optimizations in place.
+Because let's be real, NumPy is a bloody powerhouse, built over decades of work and backed by incredible mad lads in math and science, plus tons of optimisations in place.
 I possibly can't compete with that!

-Nonetheless, I realized something quite important.
+Nonetheless, I realised something quite important.
 Just because its dense and complicated, it doesn't mean I can't try to understand it.
-I was literally relying on it like a black box.
-I was using its functions and underlying APIs without truly understanding how they worked!
-I was gutted and felt an enormous gap in my understanding.
-Like I mentioned, I was writing models, manipulating arrays, tensors, and performing all sorts of operations effortlessly.
-For instance, whenever I was using functions like :func:`numpy.linalg.inv` or :func:`numpy.einsum`, I couldn't shake the feeling that I was just **"trusting"** the library to work, without understanding why it worked in the first place.
+I realised I'd been treating NumPy like a black box.
+I was chucking numbers at it, calling its functions and underlying APIs without truly understanding how they worked!
+I was gutted and felt a massive gap in my understanding.
+Sure, I was smashing out Machine Learning models, fiddling with arrays, tensors, and pulling off all sorts of matrix wizardry.
+But every time I used something like :func:`numpy.linalg.inv` or :func:`numpy.einsum`, there was this nagging

-This realization hit me so hard, I challenged myself, *Could I build a dinky version of NumPy from scratch?* Again, not to replace it but to learn from it.
+feeling: I was just trusting the library to do its thing, without knowing why it worked.

+This realisation hit me so hard, I challenged myself, *Could I build a dinky version of NumPy from scratch?* Again, not to replace it, that'd be barking mad, but to learn from it.
 If I really want to ace at teaching these stuff to my students, I had to go deeper.

 .. image:: ../assets/need-to-go-deeper-meme.png
     :alt: We need to go deeper meme from Inception

 There were a few other reasons for writing xsNumPy besides my lack of understanding about the NumPy internals.
-I essentially wanted to break free from the *"Oh, Neural Networks are like black box"* mindset.
-While teaching Machine Learning and Neural Networks, I often compare these scientific computing libraries to a car.
+I essentially wanted to break free from the *"Oh, Neural Networks are like black box"* rubbish.
+When I'm teaching Machine Learning and Neural Networks, I often compare these scientific computing libraries to a car.
 You can go places, sure, but what happens when something breaks?
 What do you do then?
 So to get around this situation, I thought of actually learning it by building.

-xsNumPy isn't just for me, it's for anyone and everyone who's ever asked, *"How in the god's name this thing bloody works?"*
+xsNumPy isn't just for me.
+It's for anyone and everyone who's ever stared at a piece of Machine Learning code and asked, *"How in God's name does this bloody thing works?"*

 .. _building-process: